wimpysworld/obs-studio-portable/README.md

   - PipeWire support is available in Ubuntu 22.04 (and newer) builds.
   - [Teleport](https://github.com/fzwoch/obs-teleport) is available in Ubuntu 22.04 (and newer) builds.
   - [SRT & RIST Protocol](https://obsproject.com/wiki/Streaming-With-SRT-Or-RIST-Protocols) support is available in 22.10 and newer
+  - [WebSockets](https://github.com/obsproject/obs-websocket) 5.0.1 and 4.9.1-compat are included in OBS Studio 28 builds

 # Install